barrettjflowers/barrettjflowers/README.md

 ## Hello World!  ☕ 🍂 🪴
 My alias?
 Barrett Flowers, a junior developer with a thirst for knowledge- and pumpkin lattes.
 Retro games, tv shows, books, and films.

-As a creative (photography & films), I LOVE simple applications that optimize and simplify work flows.
+As a creative, unix nerd, and devops aficionado.
+I LOVE simple applications that optimize and simplify workflows.
 Why overcomplicate it?
 Creating scripts, installers, and bots are all right up my alley.
-Spending hours optimizing my `.tmux.conf`?
+Spending hours optimizing my `.zshrc`?
 Absolutely.

 Theres something so satisfying about writing a game essentially from a compiled text file.
 SFML was a nightmare to work with.
 Fulfilling?
 When I finally got it to compile without crashing or memory leaks...
 Practical?
 No not at all.
 Pygame; however, was a pleasure.
 Sure Python is slow, but fun when speed isn't neccesary. _Minus indendation errors :D_

 ### Some Favorites  📙 🌲
 * Treasure Planet!
 * Cave Story
-* Wario Land 3
+* Wario Land Series
-* The Sundays
 * Gilmore Girls
 * White Collar
+* LOTR

 ### Current Endeavor(s)  📚
 * The Rust-lang book.
-* CI/CD pipelines.
+* Rewriting [lewis-and-clark](https://github.com/barrettjflowers/lewis-and-clark-legacy) an MS-DOS style game.
-* Playing through Wario Land 2!
+* Playing through Wario Land 4!
-* Reading Cloud Cuckoo Land - Anthony Doerr
 * Writing a short film. _See my other films_ [here.](https://www.youtube.com/@barrettjflowers/)

 ### Homelab  🧪 🌾